 The Broken Bridge itself is in a very deep & dense part of the forest; you’ll notice it gets noticeably darker as you approach the mountain stream.
 The area around the broken bridge is fenced off, but you can still see the huge support beams (one intact and one that snapped) and many of the wooden slats which used to make the walking surface of the bridge.
-It’s a cool sight and definitely a fun thing to do in Mount Revelstoke National Park with kids.
+It’s a cool sight and definitely one of the fun things to do in Mount Revelstoke National Park.

 The Broken Bridge trail is located in a dog-friendly part of Mount Revelstoke National Park, so feel free to bring your dog on this fun easy hike.

 Perhaps the most fun thing to do with kids in Mount Revelstoke National Park is to visit the Nels Knickers attraction.
 Located at the top of an old Revelstoke ski jump, the Nels Knickers attraction is now a National Historic Site of Canada.

 To get to the upper Nels Knickers attraction in Mount Revelstoke National Park, you need to walk 400m downhill through a very beautiful forest with towering Douglas Fir and Cedar Trees.
 The Nels Knickers attraction is very original, and so much fun.
 It’s one of the most interesting and enjoyable attractions we’ve seen in any national park anywhere in the world.